patkle/scrapy-proxyland-middleware/README.md

 }
 ```

-You need to also enable ProxylandMiddleware as well as Scrapy's HttpProxyMiddleware.
+You need to also enable ScrapyProxylandMiddleware as well as Scrapy's HttpProxyMiddleware.

 ```python
 DOWNLOADER_MIDDLEWARES = {